 SGMA requires the GSAs to consider water quantity and water quality.
-This will include the development of detailed water budgets, which consider surface water and groundwater relationships.
-These water budgets have different requirements, as compared to the water budgets needed for the SB X7-7 WMPs and USBR WMPs, and has led to conversations about the need for consistency amongst planning requirements.
+This includes the development of detailed water budgets, which consider surface water and groundwater relationships.
+These water budgets have different requirements, as compared to the water budgets needed for the SB X7-7 WMPs and Federal WMPs, which has led to conversations about the need for consistency amongst planning requirements.